recruit-tech/location-state/packages/location-state-core/docs/API.md

 #### Methods

 - `key()`: Returns a stable identifier string for the current history location.
 On the server side, returns `undefined`.
 - `sync({ listener, signal })`: Called to synchronize with the history location.
 Call back the `listener` function when the history location is changed.
-[Signal](https://developer.mozilla.org/en-US/docs/Web/API/AbortController/signal) has been aborted, `listener` must not be call back thereafter.
+When [signal](https://developer.mozilla.org/en-US/docs/Web/API/AbortController/signal) has been aborted, do not call back the `listener` anymore.
 - `updateURL(url)`: Update the browser's URL.
 It is used to persist state by URL.

 ### class `NavigationSyncer`